Syllabus for Natural Language Processing

 Decisions and guidelines

-The course is given within the Master's Programme in Language Technology and as a freestanding course.
+The course is given within the Master's programme in language engineering and as a freestanding course.

-On completion of the course, to earn the grade Pass the student should at least be able to:
+On completion of the course, the student should to deserve the grade Pass at least be able to:

-- account for which products, services and technologies are typical for the field of language technology and at a general level account for the technology behind some important systems and account for the performance and commercial importance of these system;
+- account for which products, employments and technologies that are typical for the field language engineering at a general level account for the technology behind some important systems and account for these the performance of system and commercial importance;

-- account for important methodological considerations behind collection, selection and use of linguistic data in language technology;
+- account for central methodological considerations behind collection, selection and using linguistic data within language engineering;

-- apply and account for basic probability theory and principles of statistical inference on such data and apply principles of expectation-maximisation on models with hidden variables;
+- apply and account for basic probability theory and principles of statistical inference on such data and apply principles of maximiskattning (expectation-maximisation) on models with hidden variables;

 - account for and apply statistical language models and different methods for regularisation;

-- implement simple statistical models of classification and annotation of symbol sequences particularly in system for morphological analysis and tagging of natural language, and evaluate such systems;
+- implement simple statistical models of classification and marking of symbolsekvenser particularly in system for morphological analysis and tagging of natural language, and evaluate such systems;

 - account for and implement algorithms for syntactic parsing and disambiguation and adapt and evaluate such systems for selected languages;

-- account for and implement language technology methods that capture and/or classify the contents of natural language text, and account for how such systems can be evaluated;
+- account for and implement language engineering methods as prisoners and/or classify the contents of texts on natural language, and account for how such systems can be evaluated;

-- present the results of these kinds of language technology tasks in a professionally adequate way both orally and in writing.
+- present the results of these types of language engineering tasks on a professional adequate way both orally and in writing.

-The teaching is given as lectures and laboratory sessions under supervision.
+The teaching is given as teaching sessions and laboratory sessions under supervision.

-Examination takes place through oral and written presentation of laboratory assignments.
-The teacher can as part of the examination require compulsory attendance and active participation.
-Details about the examination are provided at the start of the course.
+Examination takes place through orally and/or in writing presented laboratory assignments and/or written tests.
+The teacher can as part of the examination require compulsory attendance and active participation in teaching parts.
+The forms for examination are informed in writing of responsible at the start of the course.

 - Latest syllabus (applies from Autumn 2020)